DennisvHulten/Monostand-workflow/README.md

 6. **Choose parameters** in the dialog:
    - **Spacing** — distance between grid points in meters (float).
    - **Target region** — either the full region or a sub-area defined by 4 markers (`TL`, `TR`, `BL`, `BR`).
+   - **Select by shape** - either select a predefined polygon or draw a new shape to limit the spatial distribution of grid points.
    - **Source** — whether to use the **Point Cloud** or the **Mesh** for point projection.

    Example result: